RehinaPashkevych/windows-screen-recorder/README.md

 #### Introduction

 Screen Recorder is a simple tool for recording screen activities on Windows.
 Built with Rust, it supports various video formats and includes a customizable GUI for ease of use.
+Reach the tutorial for this app: https://rehinapashkevych.github.io/windows-screen-recorder/

 #### Features